Coordinate complexification for the Helmholtz equation with Dirichlet boundary conditions in a perturbed half-space: Introduction

 Half-space matching methods are another class of methods that have been shown to be effective for solving scattering problems on infinite interfaces with dissipative media ($\Im (k) > 0$)~\cite{dhia2018halfspace}.
 The idea is to represent the solution via their unknown traces on boundaries of intersecting half-spaces (the interior of which encloses the perturbation of the boundary), and use the dissipation to effectively truncate the integral equations.
 This work was extended to the case of non-dissipative media ($\Im (k) = 0$) by solving for the trace of the solution along complexified contour where the solution decays due to its outgoing nature~\cite{bonnet2022complex,bonnet2022half}.
 Extensions of this approach, and the analysis therein, can be particularly challenging for more complicated settings such as transmission problems, and layered media.
+In~\cite{Bonnet2024water_waves} a complexification method is used, in the context of linear water waves, to solve the Laplace equation with an unusual radiation condition in a strip in $\mathbb{R}^2$.

 A related set of methods are perfectly matched layers (PMLs), which are often used for truncating unbounded regions for PDE discretizations of the problem.
 These methods use the outgoing nature of the solutions to extend them to a two dimensional manifold in $\mathbb{C}^{2}$ where the solution is exponentially decaying and can be effectively truncated~\cite{berenger1994perfectly,chew19943d,dyatlov2019mathematical}.
-This idea was extended to the discretization of integral equations in~\cite{lu2018perfectly}, wherein a fictitious boundary with zero Neumann data is used in the complex coordinate region to truncate the problem.
-The authors numerically demonstrate that the Neumann boundary can be ignored but without rigorous justification.

 In this paper, we take a different approach, `complexifying' the coordinates of the interface itself.
-This is closely related to the complex half-space matching approach and PMLs for integral equations.
-With this formulation, we prove invertibility of the integral equation in suitable spaces, which encode the outgoing nature of the data and solutions.
-Our approach is simple to implement, involving a small and straightforward modification of existing methods.
-This approach extends naturally to transmission problems, layered media, waveguides, leaky quantum graphs, and certain models of edge states in insulating media.
+This is closely related to the work of \cite{lu2018perfectly}, which the authors refer to as a PML-based boundary integral method.
+The main contribution of this paper is a proof of invertibility of the integral equation in suitable spaces which encode the outgoing nature of the data and solutions.
+We show that the complexified integral equation is equivalent to the original equation and that its truncation introduces an exponentially small error.
+The approach is simple to implement, involving a small and straightforward modification of existing methods, and extends naturally to transmission problems, layered media, waveguides, leaky quantum graphs, and certain models of edge states in insulating media.